-To strengthen the agriculture and manufacturing sectors in northern Afghanistan so that government and businesses can innovate and compete and contribute to the creation of more and better jobs for those who need them most.
+To strengthen selected agriculture value chains and foster an entrepreneurship ecosystem in northern Afghanistan for government and businesses to innovate, compete and contribute to the creation of more and better jobs for those who need them most.

-Using a market system approach, R2J partnered with several private sector companies in northern Afghanistan.
-The project targeted five selected value chains (grapes, cotton and carpets, poultry, dairy and livestock) and addressed cross-cutting issues such as access to finance and women’s economic empowerment.
-These sectors are labour-intensive, have a high reliance on wage labour inputs - not just smallholder production - and can create jobs accessible for poor and vulnerable groups.
+Using a market systems development approach, R2J collaborated with 27 private companies and 12 public players in northern Afghanistan.
+The project targeted five selected value chains (grapes, cotton and carpets, poultry, dairy and livestock) and addressed cross-cutting issues such as access to finance and business development services, and women’s economic empowerment.
+These sectors are labour-intensive, have a high reliance on wage labour inputs - not just smallholder production - and can create jobs accessible to poor and vulnerable groups.

-The project combined quick wins and light-touch interventions as part of a two-fold strategy to improve inclusive employment for marginalised groups: Technical and business management upskilling for the target groups in the selected value chains on the one hand, whilst on the other developing inclusive business models to increase company productivity, opening up new market opportunities and creating decent work opportunities for the poor.
+The project combined quick-wins and light-touch interventions as part of a two-pronged strategy to improve inclusive employment for marginalised groups: Technical and business management upskilling for the target groups in the selected value chains on the one hand, whilst on the other developing inclusive business models to increase company productivity, opening up new market opportunities and creating decent work opportunities for the poor.

 Market systems focus

-In the Samangan region about one in eight sheep and goats die every year due to lack of access to - and poor quality - veterinary services in the villages.
+In the Samangan region about one in eight sheep and goats die every year due to lack of access to - and poor quality of - veterinary services in the villages.
 Diagnosis and prescription skills are poor.

-The poultry sector has grown significantly during recent years but farmers still lack access to inputs and knowledge on how to improve the performance of their businesses.
+The poultry sector has grown significantly during recent years, but farmers still lack access to inputs and knowledge on how to improve the performance of their businesses and supply chain.

 Agricultural value-chains for grapes, almonds, cotton

-The drive for decent job creation requires spaces for dialogue to reinforce unity of purpose among actors, ensured cross-learning while focusing on addressing pertinent issues in the different agricultural value chains.
+The drive for decent job creation requires spaces for dialogue to reinforce unity of purpose among actors and ensure cross-learning while focusing on addressing pertinent issues in the different agricultural value chains.

 Improving access to para-veterinary services